afshin-arab/afshin-arab.github.io/Machine-Learning/README.md

 A curated list of awesome machine learning frameworks, libraries and software (by language).
-Inspired by `awesome-php`.

 _If you want to contribute to this list (please do), send me a pull request or contact me [@josephmisiti](https://twitter.com/josephmisiti)._
 Also, a listed repository should be deprecated if: